 Danielle Howa Pendergrass, DNP, APRN, WHNP-BC — Utah

-Danielle Howa Pendergrass, DNP, APRN, WHNP-BC, is an independent nurse practitioner who owns and operates Eastern Utah Women’s Health in Price, Utah.
-She offers services to over 20,000 underserved women and has partnered with federal, state, and local agencies to provide care for both the insured and uninsured.
-Pendergrass is also an instructor for entry-level nurses at Utah State University Eastern as well as a preceptor for Women’s Health Nurse Practitioner students from the University of Utah.
+Danielle Howa Pendergrass is an independent nurse practitioner who owns and operates Eastern Utah Women’s Health in Price, Utah.
+She offers services to over 20,000 women and partners with federal, state, and local agencies to care for the insured and uninsured.
 Pendergrass works closely with the Utah Action Coalition for Health.
-She was a collaborator in changing Utah’s Medicaid policy to allow nurse practitioners to bill directly and be reimbursed by Medicaid.
-She also contributed to negotiating equal pay for equal services.
-Now all nurse practitioners in Utah are reimbursed at 100 percent of the physician rate.
-Pendergrass has submitted articles for publication, presented posters, spoken at conferences, and has written educational articles for state and local newspapers discussing the importance of nurses being able to practice to the full extent of their education and training.
+She was a collaborator in changing Utah’s Medicaid policy to allow nurse practitioners to bill directly and be reimbursed by Medicaid, and contributed to negotiating equal pay for equal services; now nurse practitioners in Utah are reimbursed at 100 percent of the physician rate.
+Pendergrass has spoken at conferences and written educational articles for state and local newspapers discussing the importance of nurses being able to practice to the full extent of their education and training.
 Pendergrass received her doctorate in nursing practice and her master’s degree in nursing (women’s health nurse practitioner) from the University of Utah.
 She is a graduate of the nursing program at the College of Eastern Utah (now USU Eastern) and earned her bachelor’s degree in nursing from Weber State University.

 Diana Ruiz, DNP, RN-BC, CWOCN, NE — Texas

-Diana Ruiz, DNP, RN-BC, CWOCN, NE is the director of population health at Medical Center Health System in Odessa, Texas, where she leads a Department of State Health Services grant-funded community coalition to reduce preventable hospital re-admissions.
-Ruiz has recently been awarded another healthy communities grant.
-In this role she promotes population health through care coordination and community engagement.
-She is also on the adjunct faculty at Walden University and Grand Canyon University.
-Ruiz currently sits on the executive board for the Texas Team.
-She also serves on a regional committee for the March of Dimes and the Ector County School Health Advisory Council.
-Ruiz earned her doctorate and master’s degrees at Texas Tech University Health Sciences Center with a specialty focus in executive leadership.
-She is board certified as a wound ostomy and continence nurse and as a nurse executive and community health worker.
+Diana Ruiz is the director of community health at Medical Center Health System in Odessa, Texas, where she leads a Department of State Health Services grant-funded community coalition to reduce preventable hospital readmissions, and is adjunct faculty at Walden University and Grand Canyon University.
+Ruiz recently completed another healthy communities grant to improve health through physical activity and education.
+In her leadership role, she leads an interprofessional team focused on promoting population health through care coordination and community engagement.
+For the Texas Team, Ruiz sits on the executive board as well as its Nurses on Boards Initiative.
+She co-leads the National Nurses on Boards Coalition State Strategy Task Force and is a member of the Odessa College Foundation board.
+Ruiz earned her doctorate and master’s degrees at Texas Tech University Health Sciences Center with a focus in executive leadership.
+She is board certified as a nurse executive, advanced public health nurse, care coordination and transition management nurse, and wound ostomy and continence nurse.
+She particularly enjoys medical mission work

 Josie L. Veal, PhD, RN, APNP, FNP-BC — Wisconsin

-Josie L. Veal, PhD, RN, APNP, FNP-BC, serves as a nurse educator for Milwaukee Area Technical College.
-In this role, she utilizes her nursing expertise to provide didactic and clinical instruction.
-Veal serves as a member of the board of directors for the Wisconsin Center for Nursing, co-lead for the Wisconsin Action Coalition.
-She is involved with a variety of community-based organizations including Alpha Kappa Alpha Sorority, Walnut Way Conservation Corporation, and the Milwaukee Chapter of the National Black Nurses Association.
-Veal earned her doctorate in nursing from Marquette University in Milwaukee, Wis.
-She received her master’s degree in nursing as a family nurse practitioner from Concordia University, and her bachelor’s in nursing from Carroll-Columbia College.
-Veal’s doctoral dissertation focused on examining the correlations between pre-academic factors, linguistic diversity, and first semester course grades among associate degree nursing students.
+Josie L. Veal is an associate dean at the School of Health Sciences at Milwaukee Area Technical College, providing administrative support to students interested in pursuing health science careers.
+She also works with the Nurses on Boards Coalition to cultivate board opportunities for nurses.
+Veal has served as a member of the board of directors for the Wisconsin Center for Nursing and as a co-lead for the Wisconsin Action Coalition.
+She is involved with a variety of community-based organizations, including Alpha Kappa Alpha Sorority, Walnut Way Conservation Corporation, and the Milwaukee Chapter of the National Black Nurses Association.
+Veal earned a doctorate in nursing from Marquette University and a master’s degree in nursing as a family nurse practitioner from Concordia University.
+Her bachelor’s in nursing from Carroll-Columbia College.

-AnnMarie Walton, MPH, RN, OCN, CHES, PhD — North Carolina
+AnnMarie Walton, PhD, MPH, RN, OCN, CHES — North Carolina